 However, melatonin itself won’t knock you out.
-It simply lets your body know that it is night-time so you can relax and fall asleep easier (4Trusted Source).
+It lets your body know it is nighttime, so you can relax and fall asleep more easily.

 Melatonin supplements are popular among people struggling with insomnia and jet lag.
 You can get it in many countries without a prescription.

-Melatonin is also a powerful antioxidant, which may provide a variety of other benefits.
+Melatonin is also a powerful antioxidant, which may provide various other benefits.

 SUMMARY:Melatonin is a hormone that is naturally made by the pineal gland.
 It helps you fall asleep by calming the body before bed.